whats2000/GriffinOWO/README.md

 ### Combat
 1. Alignment Tracker: Alignment Tracker for gyro wand will track both yourself and other players aligment
 2. Gyro Cool Down Tracker: Gyro Cool Down Tracker for gyro wand will track the cd of the gyro wand right click ability
+3. Flare Range Marker: Display the range of the flare

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state